 Ed 306.29 Alternative Approval.

-(a) In order to meet the provisions of these rules and encourage innovation to achieve high standards for students, a local school board may request approval of an alternative method of compliance with the relevant rule or rules.
+(a) In order to meet the provisions of these rules and encourage innovation to achieve high standards for students, a school board may request approval of an alternative method of compliance with the relevant rule or rules.

-(b) To apply for alternative approval, the local school board shall submit a written request to the commissioner of education that includes:
+(b) To apply for alternative approval, the school board shall submit a written request to the commissioner of education that includes:

 (1) The name(s) of school(s)/district;